-The nationwide population is based on the Census' 2015-2019 American Community Survey five-year average and includes Puerto Rico.
+1 The nationwide population is based on the Census' 2015-2019 American Community Survey five-year average and includes Puerto Rico.

-Demographics within HEM4 model domain (50km) of facilities in source category.

-We use the term White throughout as shorthand to refer to what Census calls White alone (i.e., single race) who are not Hispanic or Latino (i.e., NHWA).
+2 Demographics within HEM4 model domain (50 km) of facilities in source category.
+3We use the term White throughout as shorthand to refer to what Census calls White alone (i.e., single race) who are not Hispanic or Latino (i.e., NHWA).
 Minority is used throughout to refer to the rest of the population (i.e., all but NHWA).
-Minority is made up of four groups: African American is used here to refer to what Census calls "Black or African American alone," Native American here refers to what Census calls "American Indian and Alaska Native alone," Hispanic or Latino is the term as used by Census, and Other and Multiracial here refers to the remainder of the minority population.
+Minority is made up of four groups: African American is used here to refer to what Census calls "Hispanic or African American alone," Native American here refers to what Census calls "Hispanic or Latino (i.e., and Othere and African American between the term of the population of the term of the rest of the population (i.e., all but NHWA).
+"American Indian and Alaska Native alone," Hispanic or Latino is the term as used by Census, and Other and Multiracial here refers to the remainder of the minority population.

 The results of the primary copper smelting source category baseline demographic analysis indicate that emissions from the major source category expose approximately 26,125 people to a cancer risk at or above 1-in-1 million.
-No person is exposed to a chronic noncancer the Native American, Hispanic, Below Poverty Level, and Over 25 without High School percentages.
+No person is exposed to a chronic noncancer TOSHI greater than 1.
+As shown in Table 3, the average percentages of the at-risk population in the Native American, Hispanic, Below Poverty Level, and Over 25 without High School Diploma demographic groups are significantly greater than their respective nationwide percentages.
 Note, for one facility, Asarco, the baseline demographic analysis indicates that of the population with risks at or above 1-in-1 million, 73 percent are Hispanic, which is significantly greater than the nationwide percentage, 19 percent, as described further in the demographic analysis technical report cited above.
-Thus, the elevated cancer risks associated with emissions from the major source category disproportionately affect communities with environmental justice concerns, including low-income residents, Native Americans, and Hispanics living near these facilities.
+Thus, the elevated cancer risks associated with emissions from the major source category disproportionately affect communities with environmental justice concerns, including low-income residents.
+Native Americans, and Hispanics living near these facilities.